 The polar regions are particularly sensitive to small rises in the annual average temperature, they are sometimes referred to as "the canary in the coalmine" in that they show changes long before they can be seen elsewhere in the world.
 The mean annual air temperature of the Antarctic Peninsula has increased by nearly 3°C in the region in the last 50 years, five times the global mean, the only comparable regions are in the Arctic.
 The temperature of the rest of Antarctica shows indications of rising at a slower rate.

-future, global warming in Antarctica is likely to be a fairly
+future, climate change in Antarctica will be a lively

 Summary points of this page: